vitran96/evershop-docs/docs/development/getting-started/installation-guide.md

 :::info

-Please check [this document](/docs/development/getting-started/system-requirements) for the system requirement list.
+Please check [this document](/docs/development/getting-started/system-requirements) for the system requirements list.

 :::
 ## Using `create-evershop-app` command